 Cambio has won numerous prizes and grants in vocal competitions worldwide from organizations such as the Richard Tucker, George London, Gerda Lissner, Licia Albanese-Puccini, Giulio Gari, Leiderkranz, and Georg Solti Foundations, the Marie Kraja in Albania, the Leyla Gencer in Istanbul, the Loren Zachary Society, Anna Sosenko Assist Trust, and Opera Index.
 She was a finalist in the Voci Verdiane in Busseto and the Juliàn Gayarré in Pamplona, as well as a semi-finalist twice in Operalia, the Francisco Viñas in Barcelona, the Dallas Opera, and the Metropolitan Opera National Council Auditions.

 In addition to her performing schedule, Ms. Cambio conducts public Masterclasses, has joined Joan Dornemann’s prestigious faculty at the International Vocal Arts Institute - IVAI as both a voice instructor and an Italian diction coach, and maintains her own private studio.
 In her native Providence, she completed her Bachelor of Music, and she holds a Master of Music from the University of Southern California as well as several post graduate certificates and honorary degrees from around the world.
-She is currently pursuing her second Master of Arts in Italian Literature with a minor in German.
+She is currently pursuing her second Master of Arts in Italian Literature and will teach in Orvieto, Umbria this summer.
 She spent many years in Italy as a star pupil of world renowned sopranos Renata Scotto and Mirella Freni and currently makes her home in New York City as a student of Diana Soviero.